HomeDirectoriesThe AI Revolution in Business Directories: What to Expect

 4. Competitive positioning and differentiation

-The types of predictions that advanced directory platforms can generate include:
+The types of predictions advanced directory platforms can generate include:

 • Emerging service categories and business types